-The State Government should increase its allocation to health and gradually work towards \$29\(N12,000 approx.) per capita and invest more in health insurance.
+The state should gradually work towards \$29(N12,000 approx.) per capita and invest more in health insurance.

 Reference: (prorated state contribution from \$86 per capita - WHO recommended) World Health Organization.
 (2018).

 Health Insurance

 The state has a functional state social health insurance scheme which makes health insurance mandatory.
 There is release of equity fund and Government/employee contribution for the formal sector.